There isn’t a more fun topic to discuss, bathe in, or write about.

 When you look from the point of view that love is everywhere, as the mystics have always said, you can see love everywhere, in the smallest gesture of helping someone on the street to the grandest wedding ceremony of two people in love.

 This is what gives love its universal nature, the thing everyone wants more of.
-This is why almost every song, aria, novel, dance, or film is about love, its loss, or our longing.
+This is why almost every song, aria, novel, dance, or film is about love, its loss, or our longing for love.
+This is what enriches and inspires us all, even in the face of danger.

 The different flavors of love

 If love is the life-force of the Universe, it comes to us in different forms and varieties.
 We’ve all experienced them all at one time or another.
-This variety and breadth of experience are both healthy and attune us to a higher intellectual and emotional intelligence.
+This variety and breadth of experience are both healthy and attune us to a higher intellectual, emotional and kinesthetic intelligence.

 Before zeroing in on the one most popular among most cultures and one in which we all love to partake, Eros, romantic love and its obviously juicy, ebullient, effervescing chi, I find it useful to take a broader sweep of love as it “comes from the Gods, from Heaven to Earth” as some ancient cultures, such as the Greeks may say, from Eros to Agape.
 Each has its place in the broader scheme.